 Participating providers should report to the perinatal hepatitis B prevention coordinator at the local CHD all prenatal or postpartum enrollees who test HBsAg-positive.
-Participating providers should also report said enrollees' infants and contacts to the perinatal hepatitis B prevention coordinator at the local CHD.
+Participating providers also should report said enrollees' infants and contacts to the perinatal hepatitis B prevention coordinator at the local CHD.

-1. The participating provider should report the following information: name, date of birth, race, ethnicity, address, infants, contacts, laboratory test performed, date the sample was collected, the due date or estimated date of conception (EDC), whether or not the enrollee received prenatal care and immunization dates for infants and contacts.

-2. The participating provider should use the perinatal hepatitis B Case and Contact Report (DH Form 2136) for reporting purposes.
+- The participating provider should report the following information about the mother: name, date of birth, race, ethnicity, address, contacts, laboratory test performed, date the sample was collected, the due date or estimated date of conception (EDC), and whether or not the enrollee received prenatal care and immunization dates for infants and contacts. - 2.
+The participating provider should use the perinatal hepatitis B Case and Contact Report (DH Form 2136) for reporting purposes. - (14) Chapters 381, F.S., 2004. - (16) Sections 384.31, F.S., 2004 and 64D-3.019, F.A.C., 2004.